 Arts and Cultural Advisory Committee

-ARTS AND CULTURAL ADVISORY COMMITTEE
+THE ROLE OF OUR ARTS AND CULTURAL ADVISORY COMMITTEE

 The City of Kingston's Arts and Cultural Committee (ACAC) is made up of community members with broad experience and/or expertise in the arts and cultural sector and City of Kingston councillors.
 The Committee provides a formal mechanism for Council to consult with key stakeholders, seek specialist advice and enable community participation in arts and cultural planning and development.

 The key role of the Committee is to:

 - Provide advice and assist with the development of Council’s Arts and Cultural Strategy;

 - Provide feedback on relevant Council policies and strategies;

 - Make recommendations to Council on its Arts Grants Program;